decodrtechnologies/Data-Science/Houses_Kc_Data_Prediction-master/README.md

     - After making sure you have that, you can run from a terminal or cmd next lines :
     - ipython notebook kc_housing_price.ipynb

-# Conclusion:
-Our Model is consistent with an excellent R squared value of 0.905.
-This clearly shows that most of the variation in the prices are very well expalined by these independent features.
-We have retained all those features whose p value < 0.05.